fredlef/comfyui_projects/README.md

 ### 🧩 Custom Nodes: Comfyui_FSL_Nodes
 - **sampler_config_hub.py**
+  One of two custom nodes to configure sampler and scheduler settings for workflows.
+- **sampler_scheduler_config.py**
-  Custom node to configure sampler and scheduler settings for workflows.
+  Two of two custom nodes to configure sampler and scheduler settings for workflows.
 - **manual_alpha_mask_painter.py**
   Custom node to manually convert black mask areas into alpha transparency.
+- **place this node folder into the custom_nodes folder - no additional action is necessary.
+These two nodes support the ability to feed data to the meta node.

 Located in the [`Comfyui_FSL_Nodes/`](./Comfyui_FSL_Nodes) directory.